Plan your magical proposal

 Suggestions for where to eat and stay in the Cold Spring area

-I. The bird and bottle Inn
+The Bird and Bottle Inn

 Situated just outside of Cold Spring in Garrison, this place has AWESOME food, wonderful atmosphere, creative cocktails.
 It is also a great place to stay!

-II.
 Hudson House Inn

 Right on the Cold Spring waterfront, with a charm and atmosphere that's only surpassed by the steak and fish entrees.
 Book a stay here to be right on the iconic Main Street.

-III.
 Stay at the Pig Hill Inn

 A popular location for romantic getaways.
 This historic inn, right on Main Street before crossing the train tracks, is a beautiful anchor point in town.